|Years Coached||Record||Win %||Playoff record||Playoff win %|

-Homer Rice was a football coach in the National Football League (NFL) from 1978 until 1979, finishing his career with the Cincinnati Bengals as their head coach.
-Over his two years of coaching his teams compiled a cumulative record of 8-24-0.
-During his career he was the head coach of the Cincinnati Bengals for the 1979 season.
-The Bengals went 4-12-0 during his lone season as a head coach.
+Homer Rice was a football coach in the National Football League (NFL) from 1978 to 1979, finishing his career as the head coach of the Cincinnati Bengals.
+Over his two years of coaching his teams compiled a cumulative win/loss record of 8-24-0.
+He was the head coach of the Bengals for the 1979 season.
+The Bengals went 4-12-0 in this lone season as a head coach.
 During his career he was a head coach for one season.

 Coach history guide